 The Fund's after-tax returns as shown in the above table are calculated using the historical highest applicable individual federal marginal income tax rates for the period and do not reflect the impact of state and local taxes.
 Your actual after-tax returns depend on your tax situation and may differ from those shown.
 If you own shares of the Fund in a tax-advantaged account, such as a 401(k) plan or an individual retirement account, after-tax returns shown are not relevant to your investment.
 The "Return After Taxes on Distributions and Sale of Fund Shares" may be higher than other return figures because when a capital loss occurs upon the redemption of shares of the Fund, a tax deduction is provided that may benefit the investor.
-After-tax returns are for Class I shares only.
-After-tax returns for other classes may vary.
-The Bloomberg U.S. Aggregate Bond Index represents securities that are SEC-registered, taxable, and dollar denominated.
+The Bloomberg U.S. Aggregate Bond Index represents securities that are registered with the Securities and Exchange Commission, taxable, and dollar denominated.
 This index covers the U.S. investment-grade fixed rate bond market, with index components for government and corporate securities, mortgage pass-through securities, and asset-backed securities.
 These major sectors are subdivided into more specific indices that are calculated and reported on a regular basis.
 It is not possible to invest directly in an index.